A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Cancellation of poles

 Finally, we write $L_{jk} = \log(\mu/(2E_j)) + \log(\mu/(2E_k)) - \log (\eta_{jk})$.
 Using the same arguments as above, it is easy to show that the first two of these terms do not contribute to $\Itricc$.
 The only terms that remain include $\log(\eta_{jk})$ and the final two terms of Eq.~\eqref{eq:delta_dec_sec45}.
 Combining all these results, we finally arrive at an expression for the triple color-correlated poles \be

-\ee Comparing this result with the expression for $\ItriRV$ in Eq.~\eqref{eq:trip_RV_final}, we find that their poles are equal and opposite in sign.
-This establishes the cancellation of $\ep$-poles in triple color-correlated contributions for a generic $1_a+2_b\to X+N \, g $ process.
+\ee Comparing this result with the expression for $\ItriRV$ in Eq.~\eqref{eq:trip_RV_final}, we find that their poles are equal and opposite in sign.\footnote{One could equally well understand this as the $\order{\ep^{-2}}$ poles cancelling between the commutator terms in $\Itricc$ (see Eq.~\eqref{eq:tripole_VVplusRVa}) and $\ItriRV$, leaving a simple pole which cancels against the contribution originating from the double-virtual amplitude, cf. Eq.~\eqref{eq:H2_tripole}.} This establishes the cancellation of $\ep$-poles in triple color-correlated contributions for a generic $1_a+2_b\to X+N \, g $ process.